-- One of the driving styles that we have all been exposed to at one point of our lives (and which we should all avoid practicing) is what the researchers named “the hostile-angry driving style”, which is mainly characterized by aggressive behavior in traffic.
-Aggressive driving includes behavior such as “driving with excessive speed, honking frequently, cursing at the wheel, cutting the path to overcome milestones, etc” or any other practice behind the wheel that is meant to cause harm or suffering.
-(Jovanovic Lipovac, Stanojevic & Stanjojevic, 2010).
+- One of the driving styles that we have all been exposed to at one point in our lives (and which we should all avoid practicing) is what the researchers named “the hostile-angry driving style”.
+It is mainly characterized by aggressive behavior in traffic.
+Aggressive driving includes behavior such as “driving with excessive speed, honking frequently, cursing at the wheel, cutting the path to overcoming milestones, etc” or any other practice behind the wheel that is meant to cause harm or suffering (Jovanovic Lipovac, Stanojevic & Stanjojevic, 2010).

-Here is how each of the five personality factors influences your driving style.
+How does each of the five personality factors influence your driving style?

 Openness to experiences